dice-project/DICE-Deployment-Service/tests/README.md

 variables (change contents to fit your development environment, defaults listed below should work for default vagrant setup):

-    export DEPLOYMENT_SERVICE_ADDRESS="http://localhost:8080"
+    export TEST_DEPLOYMENT_SERVICE_ADDRESS="http://localhost:8080"
-    export DEPLOYMENT_SERVICE_USERNAME=admin
+    export TEST_SUPERUSER_USERNAME=admin
-    export DEPLOYMENT_SERVICE_PASSWORD=changeme
+    export TEST_SUPERUSER_PASSWORD=changeme

 Now simply run `python -m unittest discover`.

 # Running bootstrap and teardown tests from local machine

 This is also quite simple to do.
-First, create `inputs-<platform>.yaml` file in the root of the project and fill in proper values.
-Now execute

-    export TARGET_PLATFORM=<platform>
-    export CLOUDIFY_ADDRESS=10.10.43.35
-    export CLOUDIFY_USERNAME=cloudify_username
-    export CLOUDIFY_PASSWORD=cloudify_password
-    export DEPLOYMENT_SERVICE_USERNAME=admin
-    export DEPLOYMENT_SERVICE_PASSWORD=changeme

-where values should be consistent with the ones in the inputs file.
-Now simply run `./run-integration-tests.sh` script.
+Simply export all variables that are described in section about setting up integration tests.
+For convenience, two shell scripts that can be edited and then sourced are provided:
+`set-env-vars.sh` will set required variables and `unset-env-vars.sh` will clean them up.

+After variables are properly set up, run `./run-integration-tests.sh platform` script.
 The script should start bootstraping the deployment service and execute tests after bootstrap is done.